wp-plugins/development-environment-notification/readme.txt

 === Development Environment Notification ===
 Contributors: alexphelps3
 Donate link: http://www.alexphelps.me/
-Tags: development, admin bar
-Requires at least: 0.1
+Tags: development, admin bar, development tools Requires at least: 0.2
 Tested up to: 3.9
-Stable tag: 0.1
+Stable tag: 0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin adds a simple noticiation on the WP Admin bar to help the developer know if they are looking at development or production.
+This plugin adds a simple notification on the WP Admin bar to help the developer know if they are looking at development or production.

 == Description ==

 #### Ever confused between Development and Production when using Host Files?

-This plugin adds a simple noticiation on the WP Admin bar to help the developer know if they are looking at development or production environments without needing to check host files and so on.
+This plugin adds a simple notification on the WP Admin bar to help the developer know if they are looking at development or production environments without needing to check host files and so on.